DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 must be escaped
 0. It doesn't deal with newlines properly
 0. when dragging parameters from the top left tree view into the query text it doesn't insert them properly.
-Instead inserting the following into the query string:
+Instead of inserting the following into the query string:
 `"' +@[$Project::AdApplNoMask] + '"` (the substitution has to be performed by a parser)
 it merely inserts
 `@[$Project::AdApplNoMask]`